 If you do not find an answer to your question here, please contact us directly.

 This is a court-authorized notice of a proposed settlement in a class action lawsuit, Jerome Treadwell v.
 Power Solutions International, Inc., Case No. 1:18-cv-08212, pending in the United States District Court for the Northern District of Illinois, Eastern Division.
 The Settlement would resolve a lawsuit brought on behalf of a person who alleges that Power Solutions International, Inc. (“Defendant” or “PSI”) required workers to provide their biometric identifiers and/or biometric information for authentication and timekeeping purposes without first providing them with legally-required written disclosures and obtaining written consent.
 PSI contests these claims and denies that it violated the Illinois Biometric Information Privacy Act.
-If you received the Notice, you have been identified as a member of the Settlement Class.
 The Court has granted preliminary approval of the Settlement Agreement and has conditionally certified the Settlement Class for purposes of settlement.
 The Notice explains the nature of the class action lawsuit, the terms of the Settlement, and the legal rights and obligations of the Settlement Class Members.
 Please read the instructions and explanations below so that you can better understand your rights.

 The Illinois Biometric Information Privacy Act (“BIPA”), 740 ILCS 14/1, et seq., prohibits private companies from collecting, capturing, purchasing, receiving through trade, otherwise obtaining, storing, selling, leasing, trading, otherwise profiting from, transferring, disclosing, redisclosing, disseminating, and/or using biometric identifiers and/or biometric information, such as fingerprints of an individual, without first providing such individual with certain written disclosures and obtaining their written consent.
 This lawsuit alleges PSI violated BIPA by requiring workers to have their fingerprints scanned for authentication and timekeeping purposes without first providing written disclosures or obtaining written consent.
 PSI denies these allegations, denies violations of any law, and denies all liability for the claims raised in the lawsuit.
 Additional information can be obtained about the lawsuit by reviewing Important Case Documents.